gwu-cs-advos/organization/class.md

 [The Linux Programming Interface](https://man7.org/tlpi/code/index.html) is a great resource for code for domain sockets and related technologies.
 For example, see the [client](https://man7.org/tlpi/code/online/dist/sockets/ud_ucase_cl.c.html) and [server](https://man7.org/tlpi/code/online/dist/sockets/ud_ucase_sv.c.html) code for 1. getting authenticated client id, and 2. [passing](https://man7.org/tlpi/code/online/dist/sockets/scm_multi_send.c.html) [file-descriptors](https://man7.org/tlpi/code/online/dist/sockets/scm_multi_recv.c.html) from the service to the client.
+You should implement your service in C/C++/or Rust as I'd like you to not use a language that drastically hides the APIs.

 This set of requirements enables the service to have higher permissions than its clients (e.g. to run as `root`), thus have access to many resources, yet to provide a service in which a subset of those resources are given to clients based on their requests and their user ids.